danielgreenberger/RaceCar/RosIntegration/Cartographer/README.md

 The [second section](#Getting-started) is a practical guide for running the Cartographer under RaceCar.
 If you are new to ROS, it is also recommended to read the [RosIntegration documentation] to get up-to-speed with ROS basic functionality and RaceCar wrapper APIs.

 The [third and last](#Algorithm-running-and-input-tune-in) section describes the iterative process of tuning the input from RaceCar sensing devices in order to construct a coherent map using Cartographer.
+It is somewhat verbose, but you can skip to the last running attempt to see the best result.